-This section provides useful information for colleagues who are selecting candidates and includes the following areas:
+This section provides useful information for colleagues who are selecting candidates.

 Selection is a two way process.
 Candidates are also assessing the job and Hope so it is important to present a positive image.
 When planning the recruitment day, the following should be taken into account: